zalzah00/dsai_1.2/lesson.md

 Ref: accidents.car_id > cars.id // many-to-one
 ```

-#### Scenario 2
+#### 2.4.2 Scenario 2

-Construct an ER diagram for a school system whose classes have students and teachers.
+Construct an ERD for a school system whose classes have students and teachers.
 Each student belongs to a single class.
 Each teacher may teach more than one class, and each class may have more than one teacher.

 Each entity has the following attributes: